Best ways to organize photos on Mac

 With cameras so readily available, it’s easy to accumulate more photos than you know what to do with.
 You probably take dozens of pictures when you go out, meet up with friends, or go on vacation.
 And while taking photos is fun, organizing them is work.
-But it doesn't have to be that way.
-In this article, we’ll show you how to organize photos on your Mac in three easy steps:
+But it doesn’t have to be that way.
+In this article, we’ll show you how to organize pictures on your Mac with the Photos app and without it.
+Here are the things you’ll be reading about:

-- Merge your photo libraries in the Photos app
+- How to merge your photo libraries in the Photos app

-- Group pictures using Smart Albums in Photos
+- How to group pictures using Smart Albums in Photos

-Step 1.
-Consolidate all your photos in the Photos app for Mac
+1. Consolidate an all your photos in the Photos app for Mac

 When macOS Yosemite was released in 2014, the Photos app finally came to Macs, replacing outdated iPhoto.
 Now, with Photos, you’ve got more organization tools, including the ability to switch between libraries and merge them.
 To start with, let’s get all of your photos from different places onto your Mac.
 Here’s what you should do: